 It’s incredibly important that you select the correct pressure taps for the water system you have in place.
 Installing a tap that requires a high pressure to function in a low pressure system will result in a low flow rate or disappointing functionality.

-Not all taps or showers on the market will work in every home.
+Not all taps or showers will work in every home

 Some work perfectly even on low pressure ('gravity') systems, whereas others require a minimum water pressure (measured in 'Bar') to operate properly.
 It's important to understand what sort of water pressure your home has, and factor this in before choosing your bathroom brass ware.

 Water pressure is a measure of the force of the water moving through your pipes.
 Water pressure is measured in bars, with 1 bar being the force needed to raise water to a height of 10 metres.